-This document provides general guidance to researchers and associated veterinary and animal care staff using vertebrates (live animals or animal products) in bioscience research funded by the NC3Rs, BBSRC, Defra, EPSRC, MRC, NERC, Wellcome Trust and other AMRC charities.
+This document provides general guidance to researchers and associated veterinary and animal care staff using vertebrates (live animals or animal products) in bioscience research funded by the NC3Rs, BBSRC, Defra, EPSRC, MRC, NERC, Royal Society, Wellcome Trust and other AMRC charities.

 The guidance covers: a summary of the legal controls on animal use, the responsibilities of the relevant parties, the principles and procedures of the funding bodies, and the requirements for research or collaborations outside of the UK.

 Implementation of the principles in this guidance is a condition of receiving funds from the funding bodies.

 Compliance with the guidance is assessed as part of NC3Rs involvement in the peer review processes of the UK funding bodies.

 Document: Responsibility in the use of animals in bioscience research (PDF, 1MB)

 Reference: NC3Rs/BBSRC/Defra/MRC/NERC/Royal Society/Wellcome Trust (2019) Responsibility in the use of animals in bioscience research: expectations of the major research councils and charitable funding bodies.
 London: NC3Rs.